RENEE MONTAGNE, Host:

 KASTE: Sawmills have long burned their waste wood to make steam and to dry green lumber, but now Simpson is planning a bigger furnace and a high-pressure boiler so it can generate electricity for the local power grid.
 Back in the office, vice president Doug Reed says it only makes sense for Simpson Lumber to get into the power business.

-Mr. DOUGLAS REED (Vice President, Simpson Lumber): We have hundreds of tons of biomass produced by our processes, so it seems logical that if the country wants green power and it's said that it does that we should try to extract the most value from those little pounds of biomass, and make electricity as well as heat.
+MONTAGNE: We have hundreds of tons of biomass produced by our processes, so it seems logical that if the country wants green power - and it's said that it does - that we should try to extract the most value from those little pounds of biomass, and make electricity as well as heat.

 KASTE: Linda Helms says she supported the stimulus package until she found out it could bring two wood-burning power plants to town.
 She's part of a group protesting outside the county commissioner's meeting.